 Advantages and Disadvantages

-The big advantage of bare root plants is the cost.
-Bare root trees, shrubs, roses, and perennials are the most economical type of nursery stock.
-They are usually the best choice when purchasing large quantities of plants, such as for planting a windbreak.
-Because they are easily shipped, they are often the best way to purchase unique or hard-to-find plants from specialty mail-order nurseries.
+Bare root plants are the most economical type of nursery stock.
+They work well when purchasing large quantities of plants, such as for planting a windbreak.
+Because they are easily shipped, they are a good way to purchase unique or hard-to-find plants from specialty mail-order nurseries.

-Some disadvantages of bare root plants are the length of the planting season and size.
-Bare root plants should be planted before it begins to leaf out or grow.
-There is a small window of time between when bare root plants are shipped and when they must be planted in the landscape.
-Additionally, bare root trees and shrubs are often much smaller than container-grown or balled and burlapped plants.
+However bare root plants have a small window of time between when they are shipped and when they must be planted.
+Bare root plants should be planted before they start to leaf out and grow.
+Bare root trees and shrubs are often much smaller than container-grown or balled and burlapped plants.

 Care Before Planting

-Open and inspect bare root trees, shrubs, roses, or perennials as soon as they arrive.
-Plants should be in good condition with firm, heavy roots that are not dry or brittle.
+Open and inspect bare root plants as soon as they arrive.
+They should be in good condition with firm, heavy roots that are not dry or brittle.
 The packing material around the roots (usually coarse sphagnum moss) should be damp, not dripping wet or completely dry.
-Buds on trees and shrubs and buds or growing points on perennials, should be green and firm.
+Buds and growing points should be green and firm.
 There should be no obvious signs of mold or freezing damage.
 Plants should not have mushy roots, foul odors, or many broken stems or roots.

 Plant bare root trees, shrubs, and perennials as soon as possible after receiving them.
-If you cannot plant as soon as the bare root plants arrive, store them in a cool, non-freezing location at around 40°F, such as a refrigerator, unheated garage, or root cellar.
+If planting has to be delayed, store them in a cool, non-freezing location at around 40°F, such as a refrigerator, unheated garage, or root cellar.
 Keep the packing material around the roots and ensure it is damp but not wet.
-The packing material should feel like a wringed-out sponge.
+The packing material should feel like a wrung out sponge.
 While in storage, moisten packing materials as needed.
 Do not let any part of the bare root plant dry out, especially the root system.

 Planting Bare Root Trees